villares/lousa-magica/README-EN.md

 # Lousa mágica & Lousa paramétrica

-Lousa mágica: magic drawing board
+Lousa mágica: something like "magic blackboard", was the name in Portugues of the "Etch A Sketch" drawing toy that inspired this project.
 Lousa paramétrica: parametric drawing board

-Tools for drawing with wattmeters ([take a look at the GitHub repo!](https://github.com/villares/lousa-magica/))
+Tools for drawing with potentiometers ([take a look at the GitHub repo!](https://github.com/villares/lousa-magica/))

 > [![Magic Drawing Board video - Lousa Mágica](https://img.youtube.com/vi/D5Ha1bhqBuQ/0.jpg)](https://www.youtube.com/watch?v=D5Ha1bhqBuQ)
 > <br />Lousa mágica video at Sesc 24 de maio - credits: [João Adriano Freitas](https://github.com/jaafreitas)

 #### Brief history

 * *Lousa mágica* was inititally presented by [Estúdio Hacker](http://estudiohacker.io) in the inauguration of [Sesc 24 de Maio](https://www.sescsp.org.br/unidades/36_24+DE+MAIO/#/uaba=programacao#/fdata=id%3D36), on August 2017 (video above).
-It used 6 wattmeters and supported drawing and erasing drawings by tilting the control box.
+It used 6 potentiometers and supported drawing and erasing drawings by tilting the control box.
 It was also possible to post *tweets* with the drawing (due to a library).
-* On Estúdio Hacker Day  (September 7th, 2017), also at Sesc 24 de maio, a workshop where the participants set up a version of *Lousa mágica* with 4 wattmeters in a protoboard was held.
+* On Estúdio Hacker Day  (September 7th, 2017), also at Sesc 24 de maio, a workshop where the participants set up a version of *Lousa mágica* with 4 potentiometers in a protoboard was held.
-* Setups with 4 wattmeters using a variation of the *Lousa mágica* software and a new version called *Lousa paramétrica* with a recursive parametric drawing of a tree were displayed at [Sesc Art Circuit 2018](https://circuito.sescsp.org.br/).
+* Setups with 4 potentiometers using a variation of the *Lousa mágica* software and a new version called *Lousa paramétrica* with a recursive parametric drawing of a tree were displayed at [Sesc Art Circuit 2018](https://circuito.sescsp.org.br/).
 * Several [*sketch-a-day* project](https://villares.github.com/sketch-a-day) drawings can be used with the same setup.
 * `TO DO: more 'usable' drawings links`